UFC 189: Mendes vs McGregor: Predictions & Analysis

 A few statistical edges stand out.
 Pfister throws significantly more leather — a 0.2 sig. strike per minute gap.
 Cedeno is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Cedeno has tighter striking defense, making opponents miss more often.

-**The Pick: Yosdenis Cedeno over Cody Pfister.** The model gives Cedeno a slight nod at 58% — this could easily go either way.
-Notably, the betting market has Pfister at 35% implied while our model sees 42% — a 8-point disagreement that could signal value.
+The Pick: Yosdenis Cedeno over Cody Pfister.
+The model gives Cedeno a slight nod at 63% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Methodology